spaskol/dobarbobar/07-add-site-apache.md

 ```

 ## Create Let's encrypt certificate

-I thought it will be difficult but it is quite easy
+I thought it will be difficult but it was quite easy

 ### First I Installed "certbot"

 After everything was set you just need to instal 'certbot'

 ```bash